Derbyshire: Governance

-Although Derbyshire is in the East Midlands, some parts, such as High Peak (which incorporated former areas of Cheshire after boundary changes in 1974), are closer to the northern cities of Manchester and Sheffield and these receive services more affiliated with northern England; for example, the North West Ambulance Service, Granada Television and United Utilities.Outside the main city of Derby, the largest town in the county is Chesterfield.
+Although Derbyshire is in the East Midlands, some parts, such as High Peak (which incorporated former areas of Cheshire after boundary changes in 1974), the Borough of Chesterfield and North East Derbyshire are closer to the northern cities of Manchester and Sheffield and these receive services more affiliated with northern England; for example, the North West Ambulance Service, Granada Television, BBC Look North and United Utilities.Outside the main city of Derby, the largest town in the county is Chesterfield.

 Derbyshire is also part of multiple combined authorities.
 The Erewash, Amber Valley and Derby districts are part of the D2N2 partnership with neighbouring Nottinghamshire.
 The Derbyshire Dales, Bolsover, North East Derbyshire and Chesterfield districts are part of the South Yorkshire Mayoral Combined Authority (as non constituent members).

 Derbyshire County Council and Derby City Council are part of the East Midlands Combined Authority, and elected the first Mayor of the East Midlands in the 2024 East Midlands Mayoral Election.

+Future

+In July 2026, the UK Government announced that it intends to reorganise Derbyshire into two unitary authority areas by April 2028.
+The county will be divided north–south, with Derbyshire North combining the current districts of Bolsover, Chesterfield, Derbyshire Dales, High Peak, North East Derbyshire, and the northern part of Amber Valley, and Derbyshire South combining Derby, Erewash, South Derbyshire, and the southern part of Amber Valley.
+Elections to the new unitary councils will take place in May 2027.

 Education

 The Derbyshire school system is comprehensive with no selective schools.
 The independent sector includes Repton School, Trent College and The Elms School.

-Derbyshire is home to the University of Derby, and the University of Nottingham Medical School.
+In terms of higher education, Derbyshire is home to the University of Derby, and one of the University of Nottingham's medical school campuses.

 Settlements

 There are several towns in the county, with Derby the largest and most populous.
 At the time of the 2011 census, a population of 770,600 lived in the county with 248,752 (32%) living in Derby.

 Although Derbyshire is officially part of the East Midlands statistical region, parts of the county are often considered to be culturally in Northern England, such as Chesterfield and Glossop.

-The table below shows all towns with over 10,000 inhabitants.
+Towns in Derbyshire with over 10,000 inhabitants.